genius101/MEAN-Project4/project4.md

-In this project, we would be implementing a web solution based on MEAN stack in AWS Cloud.
+<h1> In this project, we would be implementing a web solution based on MEAN stack in AWS Cloud.</h1>

 ![host-mean-app-on-aws-img](https://user-images.githubusercontent.com/10243139/118354590-a20bbc80-b563-11eb-9aa1-4e50fefb5c5e.jpg)

-MEAN Web stack consists of following components:
+<h2>MEAN Web stack consists of following components:</h2>

 - [ ]	MongoDB: (Document database) - Stores and allows to retrieve data.
 - [ ]	Express: (Back-end application framework) - Makes requests to Database for Reads and Writes.
 - [ ]	Angular: (Front-end application framework) - Handles Client and Server Requests
 - [ ]	Node.js: (JavaScript runtime environment) - Accepts requests and displays results to end user

-Step 1: Install NodeJs
+<h2>Step 1: Install NodeJs</h2>

-This would be used in this project to set up the Express routes and AngularJS controllers.
+<h3>This would be used in this project to set up the Express routes and AngularJS controllers.</h3>

-a) Install Node.js on the server by running the following configurations:
+<h4>Install Node.js on the server by running the following configurations:</h4>

 - [ ] Update Ubuntu:
 - [x] sudo apt update